 The actual “how” isn’t hard.
 The hard part is that you have to be willing to hear constructive criticism from people you view as subordinates.

-If your words and actions show employees you don’t want hear it… you won’t hear it.
+Welch’s other leadership choices haven’t always held up over the long term.
+But he makes a point: if your words and actions show employees you don’t want hear it… you won’t hear it.